ddmitov/perl-executing-browser/doc/SETTINGS.md

 ```

 ## Log Files
-If log files are needed for debugging of PEB or a PEB-based application, they can be easily turned on by manually creating logging directory - ``{PEB_binary_directory}/resources/logs`` or ``{AppImage_binary_directory}/resources/logs`` for a PEB-based application packed as an [AppImage](https://appimage.org/).
+If log files are needed for debugging of PEB or a PEB-based application, they can be easily turned on by manually creating the logging directory ``{PEB_resources_directory}/logs``.
 When logging directory is found during application startup, PEB assumes that logging is required and a separate log file is created for every browser session following the naming convention: ``{application_name}-started-at-{four_digit_year}-{month}-{day}--{hour}-{minute}-{second}.log``.
 PEB will not create logging directory on its own and if it is missing, no logs will be written.